-Lactation: Breastfeeding, Pumping, or Expressed Breast Milk (242)
+Lactation: Breastfeeding, Pumping, or Expressed Breast Milk (264)

-- 1. Breast milks is the best source of nutrition for most infants.
-It is unknown if mothers with COVID 19 can transmit the virus via breast milk. - 2.
+- 1. Breast milk is the best source of nutrition for most infants.
+It is unknown if mothers with COVID 19 can transmit the virus via breast milk as several studies have detected SARS-CoV-2 nucleic acid in breast milk, but viable virus has not been detected.(263) - 2.
 Postpartum patients with COVID-19 who are pumping should be provided with a dedicated breast pump while inpatient and follow CDC guidelines on equipment use and feeding.
 Mothers should wash hands and breasts before pumping and wear a mask. - 3.
 Recommended procedure to follow while pumping milk: - a.
 Wipe the surface where syringes/bottles will be placed after collection with a germicidal disposable wipe, and cover surface with clean paper towel or cloth. - b.
 Mother collects breast milk by hand or by pump into clean syringes or bottles then ensures syringe/bottle cap is secured.
 The outside of the container will be wiped with a germicidal disposable wipe.
-A label in then placed to identify date, time, and patient.
+A label in then placed to identify date, time, and patient. - c.

-c.
 Transport and storage of breast milk from mother's room to common refrigerated storage area should follow strict infection control procedures per hospital policy.